-This Determination Of Some Biochemical Parameters In Diabetic And Hypertensive Pregnant Subjects In Some Referral Hospitals project materials is available in PDF or Doc format.
+The Determination Of Some Biochemical Parameters In Diabetic And Hypertensive Pregnant Subjects In Some Referral Hospitals (PDF/DOC)

 Background.
 The aim of this study was to determine the biochemical parameters (lipid profile) of some diabetic and hypertensive pregnant women attending antenatal at Lagos State University Teaching hospital (LUTH) Yaba Lagos State.
 Methods.
 A total of 350 subjects belonging to both normal and high-risk pregnant groups were selected on the basis of their willingness to participate in the study.
 The study group included 182 normal, 55 pregnancy induced hypertension (PIH), 25 Gestational diabetes mellitus (GDM), 15 adolescents and 73 anemic cases.
 Blood samples were collected from the subjects in 2nd trimester of pregnancy and were analyzed for serum lipid peroxides, vitamin E, total cholesterol, triglycerides and magnesium.
 Results.
 It can be concluded that the high lipid concentrations in hypertension and diabetic pregnant woman obtained from this study seems not to be directly involved with diabetes and diabetes in pregnancy and appears to be a reflection of the metabolic condition of pregnant women.
 It is recommended that blood lipid levels be estimated in pregnant women during prenatal care since it could be useful in the early diagnosis and prevention of obstetric complications.